Mount Fuji: Shinto mythology

-In Shinto mythology, Kuninotokotachi (国之常立神^{?}, Kuninotokotachi-no-Kami, in Kojiki) (国常立尊^{?}, Kuninotokotachi-no-Mikoto, in Nihon Shoki) is one of the two gods born from "something like a reed that arose from the soil" when the earth was chaotic.
+In Shinto mythology, Kuninotokotachi (国之常立神 Kuninotokotachi-no-Kami in Kojiki, or 国常立尊 Kuninotokotachi-no-Mikoto in Nihon Shoki) is one of the two gods born from "something like a reed that arose from the soil" when the earth was chaotic.
 According to the Nihon Shoki, Konohanasakuya-hime, wife of Ninigi, is the goddess of Mount Fuji, where Fujisan Hongū Sengen Taisha is dedicated to her.

 In ancient times, the mountain was worshipped from afar.
 The Asama shrine was set up at the foothills to ward off eruptions.
 In the Heian period (794–1185), volcanic activity subsided and Fuji was used as a base for Shugendō, a syncretic religion combining mountain worship and Buddhism.
 Worshippers began to climb the slopes, and by the early 12th century, Matsudai Shonin had founded a temple on the summit.

 Fuji-kō was an Edo period cult centred around the mountain that was founded by an ascetic named Hasegawa Kakugyō (1541–1646).
 The cult venerated the mountain as a female deity, and encouraged its members to climb it.
-In doing so, they would be reborn, "purified and... able to find happiness."
+In doing so, they would be reborn, "purified and ... able to find happiness".
 The cult waned in the Meiji period, and although it persists to this day, it has been subsumed into Shintō sects.

 Popular culture

-As a national symbol of the country, the mountain has been depicted in media such as paintings, woodblock prints (such as Hokusai's Thirty-six Views of Mount Fuji and One Hundred Views of Mount Fuji from the 1830s), poetry, music, theater, film, manga, anime, pottery and even Kawaii subculture.
+As a national symbol of the country, the mountain has been depicted in media such as paintings, woodblock prints (such as Hokusai's Thirty-six Views of Mount Fuji and One Hundred Views of Mount Fuji from the 1830s), poetry, music, theater, film, manga, anime, pottery, and even Kawaii subculture.

 Before its explosive eruption in 1980, Mount St. Helens was once known as "The Fuji of America", for its striking resemblance to Mount Fuji.
-Mount Taranaki in New Zealand is also said to bear a resemblance to Mount Fuji, and for this reason has been used as a stand-in for the mountain in films and television.
+Mount Taranaki in New Zealand is also said to bear a resemblance to Mount Fuji, and for this reason has been used as a stand-in for the mountain in films television, and games such as the Civilization games, like Civilization V (2010), Civilization VI (2016), and Civilization VII (2025).
+It is featured in the Globe Trot party game on the game Wii Party (2010), Asphalt Legends (2018), Silent Hill f (2025), and Forza Horizon 6 (2026).